 The Marquette Autism Clinic strives to:

 We offer comprehensive diagnostic evaluations for autism spectrum disorders, utilizing measures considered to be the gold standard in the field.
-We serve all ages, starting with children as young as 2-years-old and extending through adulthood.
+We serve all ages, starting with children as young as 15-months-old and extending through adulthood.
 All evaluations include the following measures, as well as any additional testing determined necessary:

 Additionally, specialized speech/language evaluations are available through a partnership with the Marquette University Department of Speech-Language Pathology.